synapseslab/android-bluegps-sdk-public/README.md

 Getting started requires you setup a **license**.

-## Installation
+## Integration guide

-The BlueGPS Android SDK is distributed through Jitpack.
-It can be integrated through gradle, maven as following:

-### Gradle
+### Requirements

+Minimum requirements are:

+- Minimum SDK: 21
+- Usage of Android X

+### Adding the Library to an existing Android application

-Before you add BlueGPS depencencies, add it in your `settings.gradle` at the end of repositories
+Before you add BlueGPS depencencies, update your repositories in the `settings.gradle` file to include this repository

 ```gradle
 dependencyResolutionManagement {